CloakedWayne/Monolith_Gantry_V2-VT/README.md

 **AWD:** It doesn't come at the cost of adding 20cm extra belt length and more idlers, so input shaper scaling should be close to +100% vs 2WD due to the truly halved effective belt length.
 IF there are no rigidity bottlekecks elsewhere, which is rarely the case.

 ## What's the catch?
+- **There's limited toolhead support currently because of the flipped belt path.** Voron-compatible toolheads that have loop-around belt clips will work, but you WILL lose the ability to tuck away the excess belt.
 - You have to space out the front (AWD only) and rear panels on your printer by at least 5mm ([Monolith Panels](https://github.com/CloakedWayne/Monolith_Panels)) or have a 4040 frame.
 - The tensioner range is less than half compared to stock.
 Monolith is not recommended for larger than 350mm build volume.
-- There's limited toolhead support currently (Voron compatible toolheads that have loop around belt clips will work).
 - Z chain relocation/delete on V2
 - Trident rear vertical extrusion brackets have to be rotated by 180 degrees

-## DISCLAIMER: This is a challenging mod without a step by step build guide or documentation.
+## DISCLAIMER: This is a challenging build without a step by step build guide or documentation.

 ## Printed parts guide
 - Recommended print settings: 4 walls, 40% infill (or more), 0.2mm layer height, 0.4mm nozzle